 Companies selling within and outside the country request a risk premium for accepting the money.
 However, they also raise their prices, creating hyperinflation.

-There are several things people prepare for in life, and hyperinflation is one of them.
+There is a number of things people prepare for in life, and hyperinflation is one of them.
 Even if there’s a low chance of hyperinflation happening, high inflation still hurts economies and finances.
-So, you must take proactive steps before the situation arises and think about what food to buy before inflation hits.
+Thus, you must take proactive steps before the situation arises and think about what food to buy before inflation hits.

 Waiting for the excessive inflation increase only reduces your purchasing power.
 It might become hard to afford the things you need and also difficult to find them.
 So, preparing for hyperinflation helps you protect your financial stability.